cerner/fhir.cerner.com/content/millennium/r4/base/workflow/appointment.md

 _Implementation Notes_

-* Valid ids for the `practitioner` and `location` search parameters will be determined by the client and provided when integrating your application with the client's production environment.
+* Valid IDs for the `practitioner` and `location` search parameters will be determined by the client and provided when integrating your application with the client's environment.
 See [overview](#overview) for details.

 ### Authorization Types